 An email came to me, warning me that baby carrots are dipped in chlorine.
 They are made from deformed carrots, peeled and then dipped in a high solution of chlorine to keep them from turning white and being deemed, “bad”.
 This made me scratch my head.
 Food dipped in chlorine that I am feeding my children, who love baby carrots.
 Thus the research began.
 Could this be true?

-I hate to say it but, yes – from my research and understanding it is true but whether it is harmful is a “personal” opinion.
+I hate to say it but, yes – from my research and understanding it is true.

 To date, white blush has been controlled primarily by washing freshly processed carrots with chilled water, usually in a hydro cooler, followed by refrigeration and/or by packaging of the freshly processed carrots in specialized containers, including some that maintain modified atmospheres within the containers.
 Chlorine has also been added to the chilled water treatments for sanitation purposes, and primarily to control microbial bacteria growth on the processed carrots.
 However, depending upon the above variables, the onset of white blush may only be delayed for a few days.
 Therefore baby carrots tend to have a shorter shelf life.

-You can also go find the patented information on washing carrots and the the carrots are dipped in, as though that matters.
+You can also go find the patented information on washing carrots and the the carrots are dipped in, if that matters to you.

 From what I read, some say that it doesn’t matter that a carrot was dipped in bleach but I guess you decide.